-The bill amends various sections of the General Laws concerning workers' compensation and benefits for employees, particularly focusing on those employed by the Rhode Island airport corporation and other public entities.
-It introduces a new definition section (28-29-2) that clarifies the authority of the workers' compensation court to determine the status of an injured-on-duty officer's disability, the description of their injury, whether maximum medical improvement (MMI) has been achieved, and issues of suitable alternative employment.
-Starting July 1, 2025, employees of the Rhode Island airport corporation, excluding sworn state police, will be subject to workers' compensation court provisions for specific benefit and disability determinations, including the nature and status of disability, the nature and location of injury relative to the work incident, MMI, legal and/or medical causation, suitable alternative employment, and the assignment of fees and costs.
+The bill amends various sections of the General Laws concerning workers' compensation, introducing a new section, 28-29-2, which clarifies the workers' compensation court's authority to determine the status of an injured-on-duty officer's disability, the description of their injury, whether maximum medical improvement (MMI) has been achieved, and issues of suitable alternative employment.
+It specifies that employees of the Rhode Island airport corporation, excluding sworn state police, will be subject to workers' compensation provisions for certain benefits and disability determinations starting July 1, 2025.

 1060 SUB A: 28-29-2, 28-33-13, 45-19-1